arancicarini/Middleware-2019-2020/Akka/AkkaProject/README.md

-## How to build and test the akka-sample-cluster-java-customer
+## How to build and test the AkkaProject
 - Digit http://192.168.1.1/login.lp on your web browser ( or equivalent Ip address to enter your Router configuration interface).
 - Detect the IP address of your device in your LAN (default: 192.168.1.3).
 - If different from the default address,